SHagege/CoinPriceBar/README.md

 ## Quit the app

 The app runs in background and has no visible icon on the dock.
 To quit the app, please use Activity Monitor, search for the CoinPriceBar process and terminate it.

-## "Please support this coin / this currency"

-I don't have much spare time as I used to so I am no longer be able to customize the app for you but it is easy to do that on your own.
-Have a look at the files [Data.swift](CoinPriceBar/Data.swift) and [Money.swift](CoinPriceBar/Money.swift).
-The code should be self-explained and you should be able to modify it to fit your needs.

 ## License